hendrikfrentrup/docker-django/README.md

 ## Setup:

 We start by making a project directory (`mkdir docker-django`) and setting up a git repo (`git init`).
-To be honest, I usually create the repo on a remote git server (I.e. GitHub in this case) first and then clone it locally - saves some hassle setting up the remote.
+To be honest, I usually create the repo on a remote git server (i.e. GitHub in this case) first and then clone it locally - saves some hassle setting up the remote.
 Then let's create and checkout a new develop branch right away (`git checkout -b develop`).
 The second part of the setup relates to dependency management, so we’ll create a virtual environment (`virtualenv env`) and activate it (`source env/bin/activate`) then, we’ll install Django (`pip install Django>=2.1`) Now, this will install Django locally in the virtual environment which is what we are aiming for right now.
 We’ll be using Django’s functionality to set up a project.
 But we also want to keep our dependencies in sync for other environments, so we’ll add the dependency to the requirements.txt file (`echo 'Django>=2.1' >> requirements.txt`) That deserves a first commit (`git add * && git commit -m "..."`)

 The third part of the setup will be performed by Django: Let’s start a Django project (`django-admin startproject mysite`).
 I’m using Visual Studio Code as an editor so I’ll exclude the directory setup by it from version control (`echo ".vscode/" >> .gitignore`).
 We’ll do a test run of the project setup by running a local server (`python mysite/manage.py runserver`) This should allow us to check the locally running server at http://localhost:8000